Long Term Ecological Research Network

 Code of Conduct

-The Long Term Ecological Research Network meetings aim to foster the exchange of scientific ideas and research strategies, establish and renew collaborations, and build a diverse community of scientists.
+The Long Term Ecological Research Network aims to foster the exchange of scientific ideas and research strategies, establish and renew collaborations, and build a diverse community of scientists.
 The LTER Network is committed to to providing a safe, productive and welcoming environment for all meeting participants and staff.

-All participants—including, but not limited to, attendees, speakers, volunteers, contractors, Network Office staff, and guests—are expected to abide by this Meetings Code of Conduct.
+All participants—including, but not limited to, meeting attendees, speakers, volunteers, contractors, Network Office staff, and guests—are expected to abide by this Meetings Code of Conduct.
 This Code of Conduct applies in all venues, online and in-person, including ancillary events and social gatherings, whether officially sponsored by LTER or not.

 - Treat all participants, attendees, staff, and vendors with kindness, respect and consideration, valuing a diversity of views and opinions (including those you may not share).